Position-Aware Self-Attention based Neural Sequence Labeling: Proposed Approach

 where $\matrix{W^{(z1)}}, \matrix{W^{(z2)}} \in \mathbb{R}^{d\times{d}}$ are trainable matrices; and $\hat{s}_i$ denotes the output of the self-attention of $\hat{x}_i$ (\rf Eq \ref{eq:sum_attention}).

-As we introduce a \emph{diagonal-disabled mask} (\rf Section \ref{method:SA}) to disable the attention of each token to itself, the output of the proposed self-attention layer is insufficient for learning context-aware representation.
-As such, we adaptively combine the feature of each token with its context using a fusion gate.
+As we introduce a \emph{self-disabled mask} (\rf Section \ref{method:SA}) to disable the attention of each token to itself, the output of the proposed self-attention layer is insufficient for learning context-aware representation.
+As such, we propose a feature-wise fusion gate mechanism to adaptively combine the feature of each token with its context.
 Hence, the final context-aware representation (shown in Figure \ref{fig:SACFN}) of $x_i$ is linearly combine with input of the self-attention layer $\hat{x}_i$ and the output of the fully connected layers $\tilde{\vec{s}_i}$, namely